How to Order Wedding Invitations

 Order our luxe do-it-yourself invitations and choose only the components you want to create your own unique look.
 Select from our heavyweight background cards, printable white or translucent vellum overlays, keepsake embellishments and envelopes.

 These diy invitations were designed to be made easily with tried, tested and ready-to-go supplies.
-The overlay is provided in standard-size 8.5x11 sheets for easy printing (no tiny or odd-size papers to feed) …just download the free invitation template, print and cut.
+The overlay is provided in standard-size 8.5×11 sheets for easy printing (no tiny or odd-size papers to feed) …just download the free invitation template, print and cut.
 View the step-by-step instructions for how to make invitations with videos, for each invitation style offered.
-No time to diy? no problem, we also offer custom printing and assembling for your convenience.

 Assembling, Addressing and Mailing your Wedding Invitations